DavAug/chi/docs/source/getting_started/mechanistic_model.rst

 We
 will not go into further detail about these elements of SBML in this tutorial.
-However, for illsutrative purposes we will show a version of the 1-compartment PK model implementation which includes compartments, rate equations and units
+However, for illustrative purposes we will show a version of the 1-compartment PK model implementation which includes compartments, rate equations and units

 .. code-block:: xml